GRADS, RECYCLE YOUR GOWNS!

-Single stream recycling will be provided at commencement on Nickerson Field.
+Single stream recycling will be provided at Commencement on Nickerson Field.
 You will find recycle bins at the staging areas, in the stadium, and access and exit points on Harry Agganis Way and Babcock Street.
-Paper, cans & bottles, and caps & gowns can be recycled at these containers.
+Paper, cans & bottles, and metal, plastic and glass containers can be recycled at these containers.

 The cover and text stock of the University’s official Commencement Program – The RedBook – is a 10% post consumer waste product, and has Forest Stewardship Council (FSC) and Sustainable Forestry Initiative (SFI) certifications.
 The cover stock also has Programme for the Endorsement of Forest Certification (PEFC).